 Simple search-and-score algorithms for selecting MDAG models are inefficient for two reasons.
-One is that computing approximations for the marginal likelihood is slow (DiCiccio et al., 1995).
+One is that approximations for the marginal likelihood are slow to compute (DiCiccio et al., 1995).
 Another is that these approximations do not factor.
 Consequently, every time a transformation is applied to a structure during search, the entire structure may need to be rescored.
 In this section, we consider a heuristic approach that addresses both of these problems.